bionetslab/grn-benchmark/src/scanet/scanet_on_refdata/README.md

 - `network.tsv` : A tsv file which represents the two GRNs of the two module, which have the highest correlation to macrophages pretreatment and exhausted conditions.
 - `outs_scan` : A folder which has the plots of gcn and grn with/without drug candidates for the two conditions.
 This is not required, but I added them.
+- `net.pkl` : A pickle file that include the inferred modules.
+It will be used later in the downstream analysis.
 ## Example

 To run the script with example data: